ADU Guide

 Rules and Prohibitions

-• A detached ADU may be located within the required rear yard and may not exceed 15-feet in height, unless a use permit is obtained for height greater than 15-feet.
+• A detached ADU may be located within the required rear yard and may not exceed 15 feet in height, unless a use permit is obtained for height greater than 15 feet.

-• An attached ADU may project into the required rear yard and may not exceed 15-feet in height, unless a use permit is obtained for height greater than 15-feet.
+• An attached ADU may project into the required rear yard, no closer than 3 feet to the rear property line and 5 feet to a side property line, while not exceeding 15 feet in height, unless a use permit is obtained for height greater than 15 feet.

 • For up to lots 10,000 square feet in area, the maximum size of the ADU is 1000 square feet or 75% of the gross floor area of the primary dwelling unit, whichever is less.